eitur/gcc-card/README.md

-# GCC Card Fusion Probability Analyzer
+# GrandChase Classic Card Fusion Probabilities Calculator

 A web-based tool to calculate card fusion probabilities and manage your card collection with multi-language support.